 With the continuing rise in the number of coronavirus cases across the United States and many other countries, the conversation is increasingly turning to an anticipated shortage of hospital beds and hospital equipment.
 A Harvard University study shows that if 50% of all currently occupied hospital beds were emptied and sizable percentages of Americans were infected, the country would need at least three times more beds to care for everyone.
 James Lawler, an infectious disease doctor at the University of Nebraska Medical Center, forecasted in a recent presentation to hospital insiders that the U.S. may eventually have as many as 96 million cases, resulting in 4.8 million hospitalizations.
 While recent media reports are focusing on the availability of hospital beds and hospital equipment, both of which are valid concerns, the far greater looming healthcare disaster is the gaping shortage of doctors and nurses.
+Direct hire nurse recruitment can make a difference in these staffing shortages.

 The facts are that there were not enough doctors and nurses before the coronavirus hit, and as the current pandemic continues to roll on, the real impact of the shortage of professional care givers will be exposed to the great dismay and shock of all Americans.